Skip to main content

 This example, from Food Bank for the Heartland, showcases an excellent technique.
 It ties giving levels to the number of meals the donation will provide:

-Food Bank for the Heartland donation formAnd Rescue Village grabs you with a compelling photo and headline that focuses on the risk of not giving, then offers the chance to make a gift a monthly donation that's "paw-tomatic."
+Food Bank for the Heartland donation form-1And Rescue Village grabs you with a compelling photo and headline that focuses on the risk of not giving, then offers the chance to make a gift a monthly donation that's "paw-tomatic."

-rescue village donation form
+rescue village donation form-1

 If you missed our fantastic webinar with Angel Aloma, who ran Food for the Poor for decades, and his brilliant son, Kristian, a Ph.D. who talked about the psychology of giving, read this recap of their presentation.
 Angel talked about how quantifying a donation leads to a much stronger donor relationship as well as increased giving.